sulu/SuluFormBundle/Resources/doc/static.md

 </doctrine-mapping>
 ```

-Create the entity with `app/console doctrine:generate:entities ClientWebsiteBundle`
+Create the entity with `app/console doctrine:generate:entities ClientWebsiteBundle`.
-Sulu have sometimes problem with this command and you maybe need first create the empty class in your `Entity` Folder.
+Sometimes Sulu has problems with this command, in this case you will need to create an empty class in your `Entity` Folder.
 (Issue: https://github.com/sulu-io/sulu/issues/1343)

 ## Create Form Type